cabforum/smime/SBR.md

 9. the CA ceases operations for any reason and has not arranged for another CA to provide revocation support for the Certificate;
 10. the CA Private Key used in issuing the Certificate is suspected to have been compromised;
 11. such additional revocation events as the CA publishes in its policy documentation; or
-12. the Certificate was issued in violation of the then-current version of these requirements.
+12. the Certificate was issued in violation of the then-current version of these Requirements.

 ### 9.6.2 RA representations and warranties